YotaYota/notes/src/web/html.md

 `<script>` tags can be used to encapsulate your code or to download an external file.

 JavaScript is not only render-blocking, but the browser stops downloading all assets when scripts are downloaded and doesn't resume downloading other assets until the JavaScript has finished execution.
 For this reason, you will often find JavaScript requests at the end of the document rather than in the head.
+Also, with JavaScript, you don't want to reference an element before it exists.

 There are two attributes that can reduce the blocking nature of JavaScript download and execution:

 - `defer`: HTML rendering is not blocked during the download, and the JavaScript only executes after the document has otherwise finished rendering
-- `async`: rendering isn't blocked during the download either, but once the script has finished downloading, the rendering is paused while the JavaScript is executed.
+- `async`: rendering isn't blocked during the download, but once the script has finished downloading, the rendering is paused while the JavaScript is executed.

 ## Events